 Dolls have a remarkable effect on women and men.
 They are calming, soothing and bring the person back to a time in their life when they felt useful and had a sense of purpose.
-Giving someone a "baby" brings them back to that safe and secure time in their life.
+Giving someone a "baby" brings them back unique activity product.
+A pride, source of fascination and fun.
+This superbly handmade. hardwood lock box has doors that open and close, each with a different lock.